Rhododendrons

 Rhododendron tomentosum Marsh Labrador tea

 This plant, previously called Ledum palustre, is very common and widespread in wetter areas of the boreal zone in the Northern Hemisphere.
 It comes in two subspecies, tomentosum, found from Scandinavia eastwards to the Taimyr Peninsula, and decumbens, which is distributed from the Taimyr Peninsula eastwards across Siberia to Alaska, Canada, and Greenland.
-Subspecies subarcticum is now regarded as synonymous with decumbens.
+A former third subspecies, subarcticum, is now regarded as synonymous with decumbens.

-Marsh Labrador tea, ssp. decumbens, photographed on the Chukotka Peninsula, eastern Siberia.
+Marsh Labrador tea, ssp. decumbens, Chukotka Peninsula, eastern Siberia.
 (Photo copyright © by Kaj Halberg)

 Rhododendron triflorum

 Rhododendron triflorum, Ghunsa Valley, eastern Nepal.
-(Photo copyright © by Kaj Halberg)
+(Photos copyright © by Kaj Halberg)

 Rhododendron vaseyi Pinkshell azalea

-This plant has an extremely limited distribution, found only in the Appalachian Mountains in North Carolina.
+This plant has an extremely limited distribution, found only in the eastern United States, on several locations in the Appalachian Mountains, North Carolina, growing on slopes in open forest, at elevations between 900 and 1,830 m.

-Following a heavy shower, these pinkshell azalea flowers in Pisgah National Forest are covered in rain drops.
+Following a heavy shower, these pinkshell azalea flowers in Pisgah National Forest, North Carolina, are covered in rain drops.
 (Photo copyright © by Kaj Halberg)

 Rhododendron wallichii